astonish-g/notes-wiki/src/site/notes/How to make the triangle part on the front strap.md

 - **Extrude** the face to give it some **thickness**.
 - **Bevel** the **edges** to give that **circular** triangle shape.

 This should help to create that form.
-But the ==topology is not quads and clean, so you may try to fix it. ==
+But the ==topology is not quads and clean, so you may try to fix it.==